-As educators across the country continue adapting to the unpredictability that COVID-19 has brought to their profession, it’s become increasingly clear that distance and hybrid learning is here to stay for at least this academic year.
+As educators across the country continue adapting to the unpredictability that COVID-19 has brought to their profession and begin their recovery planning, it’s become increasingly clear that distance and hybrid learning is here to stay for at least this academic year.

 Making the Most of Zoom